maxim-belkin/docs.carpentries.org/topic_folders/hosts_instructors/resources_for_online_workshops.md

 - Jane Koh on 15 June, [Outlining a Successful Virtual Software Carpentry Workshop on Zoom](https://carpentries.org/blog/2020/06/virtual-software-carpentry-workshop/)
 - Ibraheem Ali, Jamie Jamison, Kristian Allen, Leigh Phan and Tim Dennis on 16 Jun, [Lessons Learned - Teaching Carpentries Workshop Online UCLA Spring 2020](https://carpentries.org/blog/2020/06/ucla-online-workshop/)
  - Daniel Chen on 26 June, [Online Workshop Logistics and Screen Layouts](https://carpentries.org/blog/2020/06/online-workshop-logistics-and_screen-layouts/)

+##### Online workshop community blog post prompts

+Review these if you are looking to write about your teaching experiences:

+1. How many learners were in the workshop and were they distributed locally (if locally, where?) or globally?
+2. What other important contextual information can you give about the workshop?
+    - When was it held, over what period of time?
+    - Which lessons were taught?
+    - Were there asynchronous portions or was it all live
+       * If there was an asynchronous element to your workshop, did you create any resources that you can link to / share with the broader Carpentries community?
+    - How many instructors and helpers were there?
+What were the roles?
+3. What worked well for this workshop?
+Were there specific technologies or tools that you used that you would recommend?
+Please describe how the tools were used and what you would recommend in terms of their usage.
+4. What challenges came up during the workshop.
+These can be challenges in teaching online or general challenges (It is important to know what aspects of the workshop experience    remains the same regardless of online or in-person)
+5. In migrating the content of the workshop online, what did you learn?
+Were there portions of the curriculum that were easier to modify for hosting online?
+6. What do you wish you had known or considered before the workshop?
+What preparation would have been helpful in delivering the workshop?
+7. Which resources (e.g. blog posts, carpentries recommendations) did you use prior to the workshop
+    - Were they helpful?
+    - How would you adapt the resources post workshop.
+8. Would you be willing to share your experience briefly in a Themed Discussion session around running online workshops in the future?
+If yes, we would afford you a 5-15 minute slot to share your experiences.
+How much time would you need?

 ##### Webinars and Community Calls